Schema Validation Pipelines

 @model_validator(mode="after")

-def check_temporal_ordering(self) -> "TapEvent":
+def check_epoch_sanity(self) -> "TapEvent":

-if self.previous_tap_id and self.tap_timestamp.timestamp() <= 0:
+if self.tap_timestamp.timestamp() <= 0:

-raise ValueError("Invalid epoch timestamp detected")
+raise ValueError("Non-positive epoch timestamp indicates clock failure")

 return self